j-rattigan/j-rattigan/README.md

-# <a href="https://www.linkedin.com/in/jason-r-20a8961b1/">Jason Rattigan</a>'s IT and Cybersecurity Project Portfolio 🔐
+# <a href="https://www.linkedin.com/in/jason-r-20a8961b1/">Jason Rattigan</a>'s Systems Engineer and Cybersecurity - Portfolio 🔐

+IT Professional with 15+ years of experience in infrastructure engineering and solution design.
+Proven track record in delivering technical solutions.
+Growing knowledge of cybersecurity principles, IAM, risk mitigation, and security best practices which I am currently enhancing through CompTIA Security+.

-I'm passionate about cybersecurity and love tackling complex challenges through hands-on projects.
-From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving landscape of cybersecurity.
-Please feel free to check them out and see the work I’ve put into enhancing security operations and processes!
+I'm passionate about cybersecurity and growing in this field.
+I love tackling complex challenges through hands-on projects.
+From vulnerability management to threat detection, these projects allow me to dive deep into the ever-evolving world of cybersecurity.

+# Cyber

 ## ⚠️ Vulnerability Management Projects